 Chuck has lost himself exploring the world of The Garden Clan.
 Inhabited by a variety of Faerie Clans and Goblin Tribes, the Garden Clan has been expressed in a series of illustrations and stories Chuck continues to create.

-A member of Society of Illustrators Los Angeles, The Animation Guild, and the Society of Children’s Book Writers and Illustrators; Chuck's illustrative work has been included in a number of esteemed publications including Spectrum: The Best in Contemporary Fantastic Art, Infected By Art, Imagine FX, and Exposé.
+A member of The Animation Guild and the Society of Children’s Book Writers and Illustrators; Chuck's illustrative work has been included in a number of esteemed publications including Spectrum: The Best in Contemporary Fantastic Art, Infected By Art, Imagine FX, and Exposé.

 If you're curious about the processes and tools I use when making a picture, I've shared step-by-step articles in both the Garden Clan: Inpsiration Sketchbook and the Beowulf Art Book.
 I've also posted numerous step-by-step articles online at chuckimation.tumblr.com.

 I explore a variety of mediums when illustrating and use both digital and traditional tools.
 One medium with which I've found I 'clicked' is called Casein.
 Casein is a milk protein used as the binder for the pigment.
 It behaves somewhat like gouache, and somewhat like acrylics.
 I also paint with oils, watercolor, gouache , and draw with pencils (often on toned paper) and use pen and ink.